 This memo defines a portion of the Management Information Base (MIB) for use with network management protocols in the Internet community.
 In particular, it describes managed objects used for managing Network Interfaces.

-This memo discusses the 'interfaces' group of MIB-II, especially the experience gained from the definition of numerous media- specific MIB modules for use in conjunction with the 'interfaces' group for managing various sub-layers beneath the internetwork- layer.
-It specifies clarifications to, and extensions of, the architectural issues within the previous model used for the 'interfaces' group.
+This memo discusses the 'interfaces' group of MIB-II [17], especially the experience gained from the definition of numerous media-specific MIB modules for use in conjunction with the ' interfaces' group for managing various sub-layers beneath the internetwork-layer.
+It specifies clarifications to, and extensions of, the architectural issues within the MIB-II model of the $^\prime$ interfaces' group.
+This memo obsoletes RFC 2233, the previous version of the Interfaces Group MIB.